 The 15-month master of science degree in Environmental Conservation (with options in Environmental Conservation and Environmental Observation and Informatics) offer students a remarkable graduate education and professional training at a cost value less than traditional two-year residential graduate programs.

-Starting in summer 2022, and pending approval, the tuition rate for the MS-Environmental Conservation will be $1,000 per credit for every student, or $32,000 total in tuition for the entire 32-credit, 15-month MS program.
+The tuition rate for the MS-Environmental Conservation is $1,000 per credit for all students, or $32,000 total in tuition for the entire 32-credit, 15-month MS program.
 Student segregated fees are in addition to the $1,000 per credit rate.
 Student segregated fees are approximately $2,203 for the entire program.

 If you have any questions about tuition or fees, please contact Program Director Nathan Schulfer at email@example.com.

 International students will also be charged a $100 fee for each semester in our programs, or $400 total for the entire degree.

 We strongly encourage all students to apply for our tuition assistance award, and to seek additional sources of grants, scholarships, or school loans.
 Because of the accelerated and immersive nature of our program, professional program students are not eligible for campus assistantships.
 All students, including international students, can apply for paid hourly work positions on campus.

 The Nelson Institute Environmental Professional Program options offer financial awards to applicants to help reduce their tuition costs.
 All applicants to the MS program (for either the Environmental Conservation or Environmental Observation and Informatics option) are encouraged to apply for tuition assistance.